 Please note: We provide this for informational purposes only.
 We do not provide tax advice.

 IRA contributions we receive are designated as current year IRA contributions by default.
-If your client sends us a contribution check between January 1 and December 31 your client can designate those contributions as prior year contributions by following the steps below.
+If your client sends us a contribution check between January 1 and the U.S. Federal tax filing deadline for natural persons (generally April 15th), your client can designate those contributions as prior year contributions for other types of IRAs, by following the steps below.

 If your client wishes to make a prior year contribution, please do the following:

-You can open an IRA for a client for the prior year from January 1 through April 15.
+You can open an IRA for a client for the prior year from January 1 through the time that the client files their U.S. Federal Tax return, or the deadline for filing U.S. Federal tax filing deadline for that year, which is generally April 15th.

 To open a Beneficiary IRA: